-We can haul new ones, inasmuch as there are many below.
-Secause of strength increased sixfold on the Moon, there too can not be a deficiency.
+We can have new ones, inastuch as there are many below.
+Because of strength increased sixfold on the Moon, there too can not be a deficiency.

 This we accomplished already after the solar eclipse, which we even did not await with confidence.